seanox/virtual-environment/startup/README.md

 # Startup
 Startup is a small background launcher for batch scripts.

-The program looks for a batch file with the same name and the `.cmd` extension in the current working directory or in the program directory.
-It starts this batch script in a hidden console window and waits until the script has finished.
+The program searches for a batch file with the same name and the `.cmd` extension in the current working directory or the program directory.
+It starts the batch script in a hidden console window and waits for it to finish.

-Renaming the Startup executable also changes the expected name of the batch script.
+Renaming the Startup executable changes the expected batch script name.

-Command-line arguments are supported and passed through to the batch script.
+Command-line arguments are supported and passed to the batch script.

 # System Requirement
 - Microsoft Windows 10 or higher